 - Cycling along the Monterey Peninsula Recreational Trail: There’s a 29 mile recreation trail along the coast.
 Rent a bike and enjoy the vistas!
 Click here to reserve your rental.

 - Whale Watching: Book a reservation with Monterey Bay Whale Watch and look for whales, dolphins and seals.
 Humpback Whales, Blue Whales, Orcas, Dolphins are often sighted between April – December, and Gray Whales, Dolphins can be seen January – March.

 Visit the wharf where you’ll find shops, restaurants and outdoor cafes where you can try some fish & chips or the catch of the day.

 A simple must for any California Vacation!
-The beaches are very accessible in Monterey and there are excellent trails for walking, running and beach combing.
+The beaches are very accessible throughout the Monterey Peninsula and there are excellent trails for walking, running and beach combing.
 Great place for beach combing and checking out tide pools.
 Visitors are amazed by the natural beauty of the coast lined with cypress trees, wild flowers and craggy rocks.
-Don’t Miss: there’s a small cove behind Spindrift Inn called McAbee Beach – if you want a beach all to yourself, this might be it.

-There are over 20 golf courses throughout Monterey, Pacific Grove, Carmel Valley and Pebble Beach.
+There are over 25 golf courses throughout the golfing mecca of Monterey, Pacific Grove, Carmel Valley and Pebble Beach.

-This is a definite must for our list of Best places to visit in Monterey CA!
-One of the top aquariums in the world where children and adults can see marine life at its finest – jelly fish, star fish, sharks, otters, seals and a giant kelp forest.
+The Monterey Bay Aquarium just reopened and it’s a definite must for families of all ages!
+It’s one of the top aquariums in the world where children and adults can see marine life at its finest – jelly fish, star fish, sharks, otters, seals and a giant kelp forest.